Where to Stay in Milan with Kids

 Sempione

 Topping the list of where to stay in Milan with kids is the picturesque Sempione neighbourhood.
-Named for the vast, leafy park that dominates the district this is the perfect area to stroll around with the kids and let them enjoy the outdoors.
-The park itself, which used to be a forest until it was transformed by Napoleon (that guy really got around) is the expansive garden of the Sforzesco Castle.
+Named for the vast, leafy park that dominates the district, this is the perfect area to stroll around with the kids and let them enjoy the outdoors.
+The park itself, which used to be a forest until it was transformed by Napoleon (that guy really got around), is the expansive garden of the Sforzesco Castle.
 A tranquil neighbourhood away from the hustle and bustle of the city centre, your little princes and princesses will love calling this place home for a few days.

-Prismatic, Plum Guide home in Milan, Italy
+Bicicletta Velocissima, Plum Guide home in Milan

-Prismatic, Plum Guide home in Milan, Italy
+Bicicletta Velocissima, Plum Guide home in Milan

 Castello and Triennale

-La Perla, Plum Guide home in Milan
+Chalet Milano, Plum Guide home in Milan

-La Perla, Plum Guide home in Milan
+Chalet Milano, Plum Guide home in Milan

 Tre Torri